oncleben31/home-assistant-config/README.md

 in this repository:

-- [Mobile App](https://www.home-assistant.io/integrations/mobile_app/) to integrate familly smartphones data.
+- [Mobile App](https://www.home-assistant.io/integrations/mobile_app/) to integrate family smartphones data.
 - Blitzortung (cf. customs components list).
 - [Brother](https://www.home-assistant.io/integrations/brother/) to have a status
   of my new printer.